Connected Dumps

 Viewport Sync

 When viewport sync is enabled, scrolling one pane scrolls the other (accounting for the offset).
-This keeps both panes aligned as you navigate.
-Toggle sync with the Sync Scroll button on the toolbar.
+Data format changes (binary type, endianness, column count) and selection are also synchronized.
+Toggle sync with the Sync Scroll button on the Connect Bar.

 Viewport sync is automatically re-enabled when you use auto-calculate offset.